 I have been dealing with rejection for a long time.
-When you make you’re way up in sales you come to terms with rejection early.
+When you make your way up in sales you come to terms with rejection early.
 You deal with it and move on.
 It is part of every single selling day.
 On the phone.
 In the meeting.
 In follow up to the proposal.
 It’s coming.

 In training they teach you not to take it personally.
 They aren’t rejecting you – they are simply rejecting your company, product, service, solution, plan, proposal etc.